-- 1. Open the vClient on your management workstation.
-Connect to your vCenter Server on your management machine. - 2.
-Select Hosts and Clusters in the address bar.
+- Open the vClient on your management workstation.
+Connect to your vCenter Server. - Select Hosts and Clusters in the address bar.

-- Right-click on each virtual machine and select Snapshot > Take Snapshot. - 4.
+- 3. Right-click on each virtual machine and select Snapshot > Take Snapshot. - 4.
 Enter GOLDEN MASTER as the Snapshot Name. - 5.
 Enter a description.
 It is a good idea to include the date in the description for later reference. - 6.
 Click OK. - 7.
 Repeat Steps 3-6 for the remaining virtual machines in the pod. - 8.
-When all tasks are complete, continue to the next section.
+When all tasks are complete, log out of the vClient.

-4.4 NETLAB+ Virtual Machine Infrastructure Setup
+4.5 NETLAB+ Virtual Machine Infrastructure Setup